 – sweet and super delicious

 – PB & chocolate and this combination never fails

 Please leave a comment and rate this recipe in the comment section below if you like these vegan peanut butter cups!
 Let me know and tag me @thechestnutbakery on Instagram too.
 Thank you for making my recipe, friends!Print

-Use a muffin tin to hold paper liners to keep them nice and in shape!
-Depending on the size of your freezer you can use one or two of this kind of muffin tins.
+Use a muffin tray to hold paper liners to keep them nice and in shape!
+Depending on the size of your freezer you can use one or two of this kind of muffin trays.

 Double boiler is such a useful tool.
 You can use to melt chocolate and other things like caramel, vegan cheese, vegan butter, etc.